Eastern Partnership Integration and Cooperation (EaPIC) programme

-- All EaP countries are eligible for EaPIC.
-But only partner countries that progress in deep democracy and respect of human rights are granted access to additional EaPIC resources ("more for more").
-Assessment of progress is mainly based on the Country Progress Reports, which are part of the annual Joint Communication on the implementation of the ENP.
-Civil society organisations, EU Member States and other donors contribute their inputs to the Progress Reports; major international indicators on good governance are also taken into account, as well as the respect for international commitments on human rights.
+Assessment of progress is based on the annual reports on the implementation of the Neighbourhood policy.
+Civil society organisations, EU Member States and other donors contribute their inputs to the progress reports; major international indicators on good governance are also taken into account, as well as the respect for international commitments on human rights.

-- EaPIC funds can be used for new projects or to expand the scope of existing projects.
-The aim is to promote democratic transformation and institution building, or sustainable and inclusive growth and economic development.
+EaPIC additional resources can be used for new projects or to expand the scope of existing projects contributing to democratic transformation and institution building, or to sustainable and inclusive growth and economic development.
 Projects are selected in each country according to the overall EU assistance package and in coordination with EU Member States and other donors.

 Funding for the EaPIC programme comes from the European Neighbourhood and Partnership Instrument (ENPI).
 This is the main financial and cooperation instrument for eastern and southern Neighbourhood countries and Russia in the period 2007-2013.